Alexandra Sonnemans

 For: V. Arends

-Design and Execution: Alexandra Sonnemans
+Design, Execution: Alexandra Sonnemans

 Concept: Alexandra Sonnemans and Caterina Viguera (rotative studio)